PatrickErickson4/LogisticRegression/README.md

 reports and confusion matrices, implemented with matplotlib's pyplot.
 Please see logreg.py for more details.

 Attached:
   - **exampleEDA.ipynb**: an example EDA file that can be used to take inspirations from.
-The dataset can be found at [here](https://www.kaggle.com/datasets/marshuu/breast-cancer).
+The dataset can be found [here](https://www.kaggle.com/datasets/marshuu/breast-cancer).
   - **tutorial.ipynb**: tutorial file to show how to use logreg.py